Black Sunday (1960 film): Legacy and influence

-Barbara Steele in 1965.
-Her role in Black Sunday led to her being cast in several horror films throughout the 1960s and 1970s.
+Barbara Steele as Asa in the opening scene of Black Sunday.
+The sequence's imagery heavily influenced other films, while Steele's performance led to her casting in several horror films throughout the 1960s and 1970s.

 Bava's son Lamberto recalls that after Black Sunday was released, producers began asking his father for more genre films.
 In the late 1960s, producer Lawrence Woolner approached Bava to remake Black Sunday in color; the project never materialized.
 "Viy" would be adapted for screen again in 1967 with Konstantin Yershow and Georgi Kropachoyov's Viy and later in 1990 as Sveto mesto by Djordje Kadijevic.
 In 1989, Lamberto Bava directed a made-for-television film also titled La maschera del demonio; this was not a remake of Black Sunday, but an adaptation of Gogol's story in a contemporary setting.

 Following the release of Black Sunday, Steele would become what Kim Newman described as an "Italian horror icon", appearing in several horror films, such as Corman's The Pit and the Pendulum (1961), Freda's The Horrible Dr. Hichcock (1962) and The Ghost (1963).
 Bava asked Steele, through her agents, to portray Nevenka in his film The Whip and the Body; they rejected the offer.
 When asked about this in 2002, Steele said the invite never reached her, but she would have been very happy to accept it.
 Steele would appear in more comedies and European art films, such as Federico Fellini's 8½ (1963), later reflecting that, "It was very difficult for me, doing all those horror films at that particular period of my life.
 The difficult thing is that most directors demand excess in acting.
 They want a very expressive reaction at all times, which is fine for one take but, put together as a whole, looks a little overboard all the time [...] it's hard for a woman to do that."
 Steele later said that Black Sunday "was probably the best of that genre of film I've made, but I don't feel it was the best for me as an actress.
 Frame by frame, it looks so beautiful ... but anybody could have been playing that girl."